ThomasOli/Climate/README.md

 Receiving and Generating User Location
 **Geolocator API**
 The Geolocator plugin version 3.0.1 allowed me to integrate the fetching of current location weather data without the user’s need to specify their location.
-I chose this API for its crossplatform functionality and flexibility in specifying the accuracy of the current location function.
+I chose this API for its cross-platform functionality and flexibility in specifying the accuracy of the current location function.
-The following code was written with device specific requirements in mind to enable this plugin’s functionality
+The following code was written with device-specific requirements in mind to enable this plugin’s functionality
 ![image](https://github.com/ThomasOli/Climate/assets/51518411/176c7ae0-f483-4b73-aad6-bb150d77f749)